apple/swift-mmio/Sources/MMIO/Documentation.docc/Advanced-Topics/Custom-BitFieldProjectable.md

 This article guides you through creating custom types that conform to ``MMIO/BitFieldProjectable``, enabling you to represent hardware bit fields in a way that's both safer and more expressive.

-## Understanding the BitFieldProjectable Protocol
+### Understanding the BitFieldProjectable protocol

 The ``MMIO/BitFieldProjectable`` protocol defines the contract between your custom type and a bit field macro.
 To create a custom projection, your type must implement three key requirements: